pboling/yacs/DETAILS.md

 ## WebSocket channels overview and boot overlay

 ### Scanner page identifiers (101 and 201)

+The scanner-filter event doesn't seem to ever sent events, so I built a backend mock server to simulate it.

 In the UI we use two logical page identifiers to disambiguate the two main panes and their corresponding WebSocket scanner streams: